-CMCA has been operating a weatherization assistance program since 1975.
-The program is available to all income-eligible residents in the agency’s eight counties.
+CMCA’s Weatherization Assistance Program has been around since 1975.
+The program is available to all eligible residents in Audrain, Boone, Callaway, Cole, Cooper, Howard, Moniteau and Osage counties.

-The program consists of four basic steps:
+The program consists of five basic steps:

 INVITATION TO JOIN CENTRAL MISSOURI COMMUNITY ACTION HOME WEATHERIZATION TEAM

-Weatherization funds are provided by the Department of Energy, Department of Social Services and Ameren UE and are administered by the Missouri Department of Natural Resources.
+Weatherization funds are provided by the Department of Energy, Department of Social Services, and Ameren UE and are administered by the Missouri Department of Natural Resources.